AlessandroSaviolo/RetinaNET-Object-Detector/README.md

 # RetinaNET Object Detector

 Implementation of RetinaNET object detector using keras-retinanet package and SVHN dataset.
 Due to lack of computational power, the presented model is trained by first loading a pre-trained model and then training it for few epochs.
 Moreover, due to this problem, ResNet-50 model is used as feature extractor.
 Since the evaluation metric is mAP, the hyper parameters of the model are tuned in order to obtain the highest mAP as possible.
+More information about the project and the code can be found in report.pdf.

 ### Project files